Benchmarking multicultural services

 - Promotions and delivery

-These benchmarks were originally created in 2003 and updated in 2016.
-This revised edition draws on the findings and recommendations of the Multicultural Library Services in New South Wales Public Libraries state-wide research project in 2017.
+The benchmarks were originally created in 2003 and revised following the Multicultural Libraries Services in New South Wales Public Libraries statewide research project in 2017.
+They have been updated in 2024 to reflect contemporary terminology.

 Benchmark categories